 QuickBooks vs. NetSuite: Feature comparison

-However, the powerful ecosystem of apps that QuickBooks offers on apps.com does support larger businesses by extending the power of QuickBooks to compare to an ERP like NetSuite.
+That said, the powerful ecosystem of apps that QuickBooks offers on apps.com does support larger businesses by extending the power of QuickBooks to compare to an ERP like NetSuite.

-NetSuite offers the same accounting functions as QuickBooks in addition to a wider range of workflow options.
+NetSuite offers the same core accounting functions as QuickBooks in addition to a wider range of workflow options.

 Now, let’s look deeper into the capabilities of each tool.